striblab/generator-striblab/generators/app/templates/README.md

 ## CMS

 This project is meant to live within the [Star Tribune CMS](https://cms.clickability.com/cms).
-Overall, this means that the markup and content are stored within the CMS, while the styling and javascript is created and managed here.
+Overall, this means that the markup and content are stored within the CMS, while the styling and javascript is managed externally, probably on S3.

 It is necessary to have [news-platform](https://github.com/MinneapolisStarTribune/news-platform/) running locally as this will create a connection to the CMS data.
 It is also important to have `news-platform` configured with the `ASSETS_STATIC_URL` environment variable set to `http://localhost:3000/` so that [news-platform](https://github.com/MinneapolisStarTribune/news-platform/) can find the files in this project.